trakli/mobile/doc/drift_sync_crash_reporting.md

 ## Quick Setup

-The integration is already set up in your `bootstrap.dart`:
+The integration can be set up in the wrapper function around your app widget like `bootstrap.dart`:

 ```dart
 // Initialize crash reporting